How to Ship Breastmilk: A Guide for Surrogates

 Dry Ice or Techni-Ice

-Dry ice is a slow release temperature-controlling agent that allows frozen breastmilk to stay cold for an extended period of time.
+Dry ice is a slow release temperature-controlling agent that allows frozen breast milk to stay cold for an extended period of time.
 While most grocery stores have some selection of dry ice, it’s best to have a plan and certain source in mind before you try to prepare a shipment.
-The Dry Ice Directory, http://www.dryicedirectory.com/, is a great resource for finding a retailer near your home.
+The Dry Ice Directory is a great resource for finding a retailer near your home.

 Techni-ice is a newer product that comes in “ice pack” type packs that can be placed directly inside of the shipping cooler.
-This product is available in both single time use as well as reusable packs.
-This option typically involves less set up and prep time, and is gaining in popularity with surrogates and intended parents quite quickly!
-Learn more here: http://www.dryicepacks.com/scripts/default.asp.
+This product is available in both single use and reusable packs.
+This option typically involves less set up and prep time, and it is gaining in popularity with surrogates and intended parents.

-When shipping breastmilk you’ll want to do a little research before dropping that first box off for shipment.
+When shipping breast milk, you’ll want to do a little research before dropping that first box off for shipment.
 Shipments, whether sent via UPS, FedEx, or USPS, need to be sent via 2 day or overnight mail.
-In some cases however, depending on how far apart you live from your intended parents, you may be able to save some money by sending the shipment via standard ground.
-The important thing to remember is that it needs to arrive within 48 hours of leaving your hands.
-It is acceptable and encouraged to ask for a delivery estimate or guarantee before you choose the carrier you will ship with.
+The important thing to remember is that the breast milk needs to arrive within forty eight hours of leaving your hands.
+We encourage you to ask for a delivery estimate or guarantee before you choose the carrier you will ship with.

 Generally, a flat payment fee for pumping will be discussed during your matching process and may be included in your contract.
 The intended parents also typically cover the cost of all supplies and shipping associated with the process.
-If you have additional questions, don’t be afraid to ask your Case Specialist.
-Most have worked with other surrogates through this arrangement, and may be able to offer hints and tips to make the process even simpler for you.
+If you have additional questions, don’t be afraid to ask your case specialist who will be able to offer hints and tips to make the process even simpler for you.